seap-udea/AIsteroid/README.md

 1. Get an image set.
 They are normally provided in the form of a zip file containing 4 or more images in FITS format.
-The package is provided with at least one image set (``data/sets/example.zip
+The package is provided with at least one image set (``data/sets/example.zip``).
+   Sets must be installed in the ``data/sets/`` directory.

+2. Provide a configuration file for the observations.
+This file is in the format of [astrometrica](http://www.astrometrica.at).
+The package is provided with an example file, ``data/sets/example.cfg``, corresponding to Pan-STARRS telescope.

 Downloading and installating
 ----------------------------